 What the State Auditor's Office has to say

-Everett Public Schools has received the Association of School Business Officials (ASBO) International Certificate of Excellence in Financial Reporting for the 2013-14 CAFR, as it has for the past 28 consecutive years.
-The district was also awarded the Government Finance Officers Association (GFOA) Certificate of Achievement for Excellence in Financial Reporting for the eighth consecutive year.
+Everett Public Schools has received the Association of School Business Officials (ASBO) International Certificate of Excellence in Financial Reporting for the 2020-21 Annual Comprehensive Financial Report, as it has for the past 35 consecutive years.
+The district was also awarded the Government Finance Officers Association (GFOA) Certificate of Achievement for Excellence in Financial Reporting for the fifteenth consecutive year.

-The CAFR is submitted annually to the national depository where investors who purchase the district’s bonds to support school construction can monitor our ongoing fiscal stability.
+The annual report is submitted to the national depository where investors who purchase the district’s bonds to support school construction can monitor our ongoing fiscal stability.
 This higher level of reporting supports the district’s high bond rating which benefits our community through lower tax rates.